Vicente Ilustre

-Vicente Encarnacion Ilustre was a Filipino lawyer, diplomat and politician.
+Vicente Ilustre y Encarnación (6 September 1869 – 27 September 1928) was a Filipino lawyer, diplomat and politician.

 While serving as president of the Committee for Mindanao and Sulu, Ilustre authored the Philippine Commission Act No. 2408, which affected the colonization of Mindanao during the American occupation.

 Early life and education

 Ilustre was born in Taal, Batangas on 6 September 1869.
 He earned his bachelor's degree from the Ateneo Municipal de Manila.
 He then pursued his higher education in Spain, where received his doctorate in law from the Universidad Central de Madrid and became associated with members of the Propaganda Movement such as Jose Rizal, Marcelo H. del Pilar and Mariano Ponce.